-- (a) Provisions to remove and properly dispose of all accumulated wastes in the manure facility. - (b) Provisions to remove any concrete or synthetic liner, or properly use pieces of the concrete or synthetic liner as clean fill at the site. - (c) Provisions to remove and properly dispose of any soil saturated with waste from the manure storage facility. - (d) Provisions to remove any soils, to the depth of significant manure saturation or 2 feet, whichever is less, from the bottom and sides of a facility without a constructed liner. - (e) Provision to remove or permanently plug the waste transfer system serving the manure storage facility. - (f) Covering all disturbed area with topsoil, seeding the areas with a grass mixture, and mulching the seeded area.
-This section does not apply if an alternative use of the site is authorized under an abandonment plan approved by the county as part of the permit. - (g) Any other additional information required by the department to protect water quality and determine compliance with this section. - 26.014 Review of application.
+(b) Provisions to remove any concrete or synthetic liner, or properly use pieces of the concrete or synthetic liner as clean fill at the site.

+(c) Provisions to remove and properly dispose of any soil saturated with waste from the manure storage facility.

+(d) Provisions to remove any soils, to the depth of significant manure saturation or 2 feet, whichever is less, from the bottom and sides of a facility without a constructed liner.

+(e) Provision to remove or permanently plug the waste transfer system serving the manure storage facility.

+(f) Covering all disturbed area with topsoil, seeding the areas with a grass mixture, and mulching the seeded area.
+This section does not apply if an alternative use of the site is authorized under an abandonment plan approved by the county as part of the permit.

+(g) Any other additional information required by the department to protect water quality and determine compliance with this section 26.014 Review of application.
 The department shall receive and review all permit applications.
 The department shall determine if the proposed facility meets required standards set forth in Sauk Co.
 Code s.
 26.013.
 Within 45 calendar days after receiving the completed application and fee, the department shall inform the applicant, in writing, whether the permit application is approved and issue the permit or shall inform the applicant, in writing, of the reasons for disapproval.
 If additional information is required, the department shall notify the permit applicant.
-The department has 30 calendar days to approve or disapprove the permit application, in writing, from receipt of the additional information. requested construction may commence without the issuance of a certificate of use by the department. - 26.015 Permit conditions.
+The department has 30 calendar days to approve or disapprove the permit application, in writing, from receipt of the requested additional information.
+No construction may commence without the issuance of a permit by the department.

+26.015 Permit conditions.
 All permits issued under this ordinance shall be issued subject to the following conditions and requirements: